Philip K. Dick: Philip K. Dick Award

 The Philip K. Dick Award is a science fiction award that annually recognizes the previous year's best SF paperback original published in the U.S. It is conferred at Norwescon, sponsored by the Philadelphia Science Fiction Society, and since 2005 supported by the Philip K. Dick Trust.
 Winning works are identified on their covers as Best Original SF Paperback.
-It is currently administered by Pat LoBrutto, John Silbersack, and Gordon Van Gelder.
+It is currently administered by, John Silbersack, and Gordon Van Gelder.

 The award was inaugurated in 1983, the year after Dick's death.
 It was founded by Thomas Disch with assistance from David G. Hartwell, Paul S. Williams, and Charles N. Brown.
-Past administrators include Algis J. Budrys and David Alexander Smith.
+Past administrators include Algis J. Budrys.